pivotal-cf/docs-pks/backup-and-restore-intro.hbs.md

 - When you deploy an application, take a backup of the application using Velero.
 - When you provision a Kubernetes cluster using TKGI, take a backup of the cluster using BBR and networking objects using NSX.
-- When you deploy, upgrade, or update TKGI components, take a backup of Ops Manager and the TKGI Management Plane using BBR.
+- When you deploy, upgrade, or update TKGI components, take a backup of {{ vars.platform_name }} and the TKGI Management Plane using BBR.
 - When you create one or more of the following NSX objects, take a backup using NSX.
   - Load balancer
   - Namespace
   - Logical switch (created when a TKGI cluster is provisioned)
   - Ingress